 Identify the threshold and individual beneficial owners of business customers.
 The FATF does not mandate a threshold for determining controlling participation, but in guidance and through its assessment process has found a 25 percent threshold to be acceptable.
 As a result, “25 percent” or “more than 25 percent” is used in many BO definitions, such as the Common Reporting Standard (CRS) for AEOI, and the EU’s Anti-Money Laundering Directives.
 It is important to understand, however, that the FATF merely gives a threshold as one example of how to determine beneficial ownership.
 For example, Argentina and the Dominican Republic use a threshold of 20 percent; Uruguay, 15 percent; Barbados, the Bahamas, Belize and Jersey, 10 percent; and Colombia, 5 percent.

-Collect and take reasonable measures to verify information on each beneficial owner.
-In accordance with KYC/AML procedures, collect and verify the full name, date of birth and/or address of the beneficial owner and perform a KYC check.
+Collect and take reasonable measures to verify beneficial ownership information including the full name, date of birth and/or address of the beneficial owner.

 - To verify a beneficial owner, FIs can use reliable and independent electronic data that demonstrates that the identity information collected about the beneficial owner is correct.